ashik-wani/wells-fargo/Readme.md

 How to run this solution to get the desiered output?.
 ==========================================================

-Run the Tests in TransactionProcessorTests and that will dump the output files in the following folder and validate with expeceted output fro three OMS formats
+Run the Tests in TransactionProcessorTests and that will dump the output files in the following folder and validate with expected output for three OMS formats

 \\WellsFargo.Services.Tests\\bin\\debug\net6.0\Working